 Analysis / Bias

-Politifact uses minimal loaded language in their articles and headlines such as this: Trump falsely claims NATO countries owe United States money for defense spending.
+Politifact uses minimally loaded language in their articles and headlines such as this: Trump falsely claims NATO countries owe United States money for defense spending.
 All information is well sourced to credible media and/or direct statements from experts in the field or the politicians themselves.
-Fact Check selection leans slightly left as more right wing politicians are currently fact checked.
-This may be due to bias or the fact that Republicans currently control all branches of government and hence there is more to check.
+Fact Check selection leans slightly left as more right-wing politicians are currently fact-checked.
+This may be due to bias or the fact that Republicans currently control two branches of government and hence there is more to check.
 In fact, there was a recent academic study done that shows Politifact employs minimal bias through wording.